There are 13 ways that players are eligible for the PGA Championship

 4. Winners of the last five Open Championships (2014-18)

 Welcome back, Jordan Spieth.
-As the 25-year-old chases the career grand slam, he's earned an exemption for qualifying for the PGA Championship after winning the other three majors in the past five years, including The Open Championship in 2017.
-Rory McIlroy, Zach Johnson, Henrik Stenson and Francesco Molinari also fall under this category.
+As he chases the career grand slam, he's earned an exemption for qualifying for the PGA Championship after winning the other three majors in the past five years, including The Open Championship in 2017.

 >> For alerts, scoring and live streaming, download the free PGA Championship app

-The top 20 finishers from the 2018 PGA Professional Championship at Bayonet and Black Horse Golf Courses are eligible to compete at Bellerive in August.
-Ryan Vermeer won the tournament at 5-under.
+The top 20 finishers from the PGA Professional Championship are eligible to compete at Bellerive in August.
+Ryan Vermeer won the most recent tournament at 5-under.

 9. Year-to-date PGA Championship Points leaders

-The top 70 players who earned the most PGA Championship Points from the 2017 WGC-Bridgestone Invitational/Barracuda Championship through the 2018 RBC Canadian Open earned exemptions into the field.
+The top 70 players who earned the most PGA Championship Points.

-Playing Members of the 2016 United States and the European Ryder Cup Teams, provided that they remain with the top 100 of the Official World Golf Rankings as of July 13, 2018.
+Playing Members of the 2018 United States and the European Ryder Cup Teams, provided that they remain with the top 100 of the Official World Golf Rankings

 >> Find the best of 2018 PGA Championship gear